ls1intum/Artemis/docs/dev/guidelines/client-design.rst

 Artemis ships with two themes: Light Mode and Dark Mode.
 It is important to ensure that all UI components look consistent and good in both themes.
 Therefore, please follow the rules and hints below.

+In general, keep in mind: **All UI changes need to be verified in both themes!**

 0. Color Usage
 ==============